Multipass Tutorial - macOS

 Mounts: --

-We’ve created and deleted quite a few instances now.
-Let’s run Multipass list to see what instances we currently have.
+You’ve created and deleted quite a few instances.
+It is time to run multipass list to see the instances you currently have.

 $ multipass list